Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Further illustrations for CMB-oriented analyses

-We then perform a simple prediction experiment using three noiseless frequency channels: two widely separated frequencies, $\nu_{\rm low}=5$~GHz and $\nu_{\rm high}=15$~GHz, and one intermediate channel $\nu_{\rm mid}=10$~GHz.
-For each of the two sky models, we compare two extrapolation schemes: \begin{description} \item[\textbf{Hypothesis~P (power law in \textit{P}).}] We fit, pixel by pixel, a single spectral index $\beta_P$ from the low and high frequencies (equivalently from $Q$ and $U$ or from $P$), extrapolate $Q$ and $U$ to $\nu_{\rm mid}$ under this power-law assumption, and then apply the \textit{E}/\textit{B} transform to obtain $P_E$ and $P_B$ at the intermediate frequency. \item[\textbf{Hypothesis~EB (power laws in $\bm{(P_E,P_B)}$).}] We first transform each frequency map to $P_E$ and $P_B$, then fit independent indices $\beta_{P_E}$ and $\beta_{P_B}$ from the low and high frequencies, extrapolate $P_E$ and $P_B$ to $\nu_{\rm mid}$, and finally recombine back to $Q$ and $U$ at the intermediate channel. \end{description} For each hypothesis and each sky model (four cases in total) we compute the mean-squared prediction error in the intermediate band for several fields: $Q$, $U$, $P$, $Q_E$, $U_E$, $P_E$, $Q_B$, $U_B$ and $P_B$\footnote{This test, which we plan to apply to real data, will of course require a more sophisticated statistical treatment in order to provide a robust assessment of the preferred model using model-comparison techniques.
-Here, we deliberately keep the method simple to illustrate the principle and leave room for more advanced treatments.}.
+We use three noiseless frequency channels: two bracketing frequencies, $\nu_{\rm low}=5~{\rm GHz}$ and $\nu_{\rm high}=15~{\rm GHz}$, and one intermediate channel, $\nu_{\rm mid}=10~{\rm GHz}$.
+For each sky model we compare two extrapolation schemes: \begin{description} \item[\textbf{Hypothesis P:}] fit a single spectral index $\beta_P$ from the low and high frequencies, extrapolate $Q$ and $U$ to $\nu_{\rm mid}$ under the power-law-in-$P$ assumption, and then apply the $E/B$ transform to obtain $P_E$ and $P_B$. \item[\textbf{Hypothesis EB:}] first transform each frequency map to $P_E$ and $P_B$, fit independent indices $\beta_{P_E}$ and $\beta_{P_B}$ from the low and high frequencies, extrapolate $P_E$ and $P_B$ to $\nu_{\rm mid}$, and finally recombine to $Q$ and $U$. \end{description} For each of the four combinations of sky model and hypothesis, we compute the mean-squared prediction error at the intermediate frequency for $Q$, $U$, $P$, $Q_E$, $U_E$, $P_E$, $Q_B$, $U_B$, and $P_B$\footnote{{This diagnostic is conceptually close to a standard model-comparison exercise, and in real data it should be implemented with a likelihood, $\chi^2$, or Bayesian evidence that accounts for noise and instrumental covariance.
+Its purpose here is more specific and deliberately simpler: we compare two \emph{field-level} hypotheses, namely whether spectral simplicity is better imposed before or after the spin-preserving $E/B$ projection.
+This is not equivalent to fitting independent real power laws to $Q$ and $U$, since $Q$ and $U$ are basis-dependent, sign-changing quantities and do not preserve the coherent amplitude--angle structure of the polarization field.
+The test is therefore best viewed as a \emph{noiseless} proof of principle for deciding which geometrical representation should be used before applying a full statistical model comparison to (noisy) data.}}.

-The results, summarized in Fig.~\ref{fig:prediction_hypotheses}, are clear.
-When the true sky follows a power law in $P$ (solid curves), Hypothesis~P yields significantly smaller errors for all tested quantities.
-Extrapolating in $(P_E,P_B)$ under Hypothesis~EB amounts to fitting the wrong spectral model and degrades the predictions.
-Conversely, when the true sky follows power laws in $(P_E,P_B)$ (dashed curves), the situation reverses: Hypothesis~EB systematically outperforms Hypothesis~P. In this case, enforcing a rigid-angle SED in $P$ is the wrong approximation.